 In order to copy a directory on Linux, you have to execute the “cp” command with the “-R” option for recursive and specify the source and destination directories to be copied.

-How do you copy an entire directory in terminal?
+How do you copy everything in terminal?

-How do you copy in Linux terminal?
+How do you copy everything in a file?

 How do you copy and paste a file in Linux terminal?

 You can cut, copy, and paste in CLI intuitively like the way you usually did in the GUI, like so:

 - cd to the folder containing files you want to copy or cut.

 - copy file1 file2 folder1 folder2 or cut file1 folder1.